testillano/h2agent/README.md

   Number of nghttp2 server threads; defaults to 1 (1 connection).

 [-k|--server-key <path file>]
-  Path file for server key to enable SSL/TLS; defaults to empty.
+  Path file for server key to enable SSL/TLS; unsecured by default.
-  Only mock server shall be secured (does not apply to admin interface).

 [-c|--server-crt <path file>]
-  Path file for server crt to enable SSL/TLS; defaults to empty.
+  Path file for server crt to enable SSL/TLS; unsecured by default.

-  Only mock server shall be secured (does not apply to admin interface).
+[-s|--secure-admin]
+  When key (-k|--server-key) and crt (-c|--server-crt) are provided, only the traffic interface is secured by default.
+To include management interface, this option must be also provided.

 [--server-request-schema <path file>]
   Path file for the server schema to validate requests received.